Catherine Shoard

 Camilla Waterman: I was relatively young when he died, so I know him as much through some of those performances.
 When I was growing up, I could watch Rising Damp and Reggie Perrin and it was a nice way to see him and feel a connection with him.
 Rising Damp especially: it’s not just him, it’s four incredibly strong performances.
 I think that’s why it stands up so well.

-Don Warrington: He was constantly surprisingly me.
+Don Warrington: He was constantly surprising me.
 He would do the opposite of what was obvious.
 In rehearsal you would see him working and working and working.
 Like Peter Sellers: he made it look easy because of all the work he’d done before.

 Len knew how to ride a laugh, but he was more concerned with the integrity of the piece and keeping it organic.
 There can be a tendency sometimes to indulge the audience in their laughter, but he knew when it was time to stop.